 Our gas control and monitoring center offices operate 24-hours a day, seven days a week.
 We regularly patrol our pipeline rights-of-way.
 We conduct regular inspections of our pipeline system, and our Operations employees receive regular training and are qualified under U.S. Department of Transportation standards for natural gas pipeline operators.
 We spend millions of dollars per year in pipeline replacements and upgrades.
-Employees are on-call at all times ready to respond to any situation.
+Employees are on-call at all times ready to respond to any pipeline.

 In addition, we work with emergency responders to make them aware of our pipelines and how to respond in case of emergency.

 While natural gas pipelines have a proven record of safety, pipeline failures can, and sometimes do, occur.
 Hazards associated with a pipeline failure and gas release may include blowing gas, line rupture, fire, explosion or, if gas is present in a confined area, possible asphyxiation.
 Damages by outside forces, often by someone digging into a pipeline, is the largest single cause of a pipeline failure.
 Incidents also may occur due to corrosion, material failure, equipment failure or other causes.

 In accordance with federal regulations, some segments along the pipeline have been designated as High Consequence Areas.
 In these areas, we have developed supplemental assessments and prevention plans.
 A summary of the Integrity Management Program plans can be viewed at our office in Charleston, West Virginia.